 - On the way to Gurudongmar Lake, you will cross the Giaogong Army Checkpost which stands at an epic altitude of 15,000 ft.
 You need to cross the checkpoint between 7:30 am and 10:30 am in the morning.
 You also need to exit by 12:30 pm.

-- Try to reach the Lake before noon and leave in an hour or so.
+- To reach the lake, get a car on rent in Gangtok and try to reach the Lake before noon to be able leave in an hour or so.

 In conclusion – Gurudongmar is a stunner.
 It may not be an exact replica of Jokulsarlon in Iceland, but it is equally breathtaking, uniquely humbling and an experience that one would be hard-pressed to forget!